 It is unethical to enrol vaccine naïve participants in a study with a placebo arm if vaccines with proven efficacy are available (see SA GCP 2020 7.5.4).
-It is unethical to have a placebo arm or a non-intervention arm which requires some participants not to receive the minimum standard of care, because they could face risk of serious or irreversible harm Controversial circumstances include where some proven interventions exist but are not in general use (or not registered) and are not considered standard of care.
+It is unethical to have a placebo arm or a non-intervention arm which requires some participants not to receive the minimum standard of care, because they could face risk of serious or irreversible harm.
+Controversial circumstances include where some proven interventions exist but are not in general use (or not registered) and are not considered standard of care.